 Baltic Capitals Cruise: The Charms of Tallinn, Estonia

-Tallinn, Estonia was one of the ports on my Baltic Capitals cruise itinerary with Norwegian Cruise Lines.
-The cruise visited famous baltic capital cities such as Berlin, St. Petersburg, Helsinki, and Stockholm, in addition to leaving gorgeous Copenhagen.
+Tallinn, Estonia, was one of the ports on my Baltic Capitals cruise itinerary with Norwegian Cruise Lines.
+The cruise visited famous Baltic capital cities, including Berlin, St. Petersburg, Helsinki, and Stockholm, in addition to sailing from gorgeous Copenhagen.

-My friend, Jo, and I were exhausted thinking about the long days of touring and exploring so we nearly skipped getting off the boat in Tallinn.
+My friend Jo and I were exhausted thinking about the long days of touring and exploring, so we nearly skipped getting off the ship in Tallinn.
 We had barely heard of Estonia and were not very anxious to see it.

 Jo happened upon a gastronomic walking tour of the city, which incorporated food, drink, and history options.
-The food tour was different than the options offered by the cruise line and only took a few hours so we booked it.
+The food tour was different than the possibilities offered by the cruise line and only took a few hours, so we booked it.

 Arriving in Beautiful Tallinn, Estonia